Skip to main content

 Email Dr James Tyacke Senior Lecturer in Aerospace Engineering (Aerodynamics)

 As Senior Lecturer in Aerospace Engineering, I am primarily interested in Large Eddy Simulation (LES) of complex flows including Urban Air Mobility Vehicles (Air Taxis), Jet Aeroacoustics, Turbomachinery, Electronics Cooling and Geothermal Energy.
 Multi-fidelity modelling underpins these areas, both in terms of turbulence modelling and geometry representation.
 Modern High Performance Computing (HPC) architectures are also being leveraged for both simulation and analysis of large data sets (Big Data), revealing unsteady flow physics.
 Further interests include increasing CFD automation, including mesh generation and optimisation, solution analysis and feedback into knowledge-based systems using Machine Learning and AI.
 I am Director (numerical methods) of the Brunel Aerospace Research Centre (ARC).
 With a vibrant multi-disciplinary research culture, the ARC solves todays pressing aerospace challenges.
 We pride ourselves in supporting diverse researchers at all career stages and working with the largest and smallest industries.
 Please get in touch to see how the ARC can meet your needs.
-I am currently looking for students to complete a PhD under EPSRC DTP funding at Brunel University London or those who are self-funded.
-A range of projects are possible, focusing on multi-fidelity Computational Fluid Dynamics (CFD).
-Example projects: DTP funding details: Research degree funding: External funding: My interests lie in tackling challenging and often complex geometry flows using LES and HPC and the use of hybrid LES-RANS to reduce computational cost.
+An EPSRC funded Doctoral Landscape Award (DLA) PhD studentship is currently avilable for Next-Generation CFD modelling of High-Pressure Turbine cooling.
+For Chinese applicants, Brunel also has 20 PhD scholarships available.
+Please get in touch to discuss potential projects.
+A range of self-funded projects are also possible, focusing on multi-fidelity Computational Fluid Dynamics (CFD).
+Example projects: DLA (previously DTP) funding details: Research degree funding: External funding: My interests lie in tackling challenging and often complex geometry flows using LES and HPC and the use of hybrid LES-RANS to reduce computational cost.
 Wider research includes solver technology, utilising both second and higher order numerical methods to enable selective application of the best tools for industrial use and to understand detailed flow physics.
 Detailed datasets can then also be exploited to improve lower order design modelling.
 I am Director (numerical methods) of the Brunel Aerospace Research Centre (ARC).
 With a vibrant multi-disciplinary research culture, the ARC solves todays pressing aerospace challenges.
 We pride ourselves in supporting diverse researchers at all career stages and working with the largest and smallest industries.
 Please get in touch to see how the ARC can meet your needs.
-I am currently focused on Urban Air Mobility Vehicle modelling and Geothermal Energy.
+I am Editor for the Cambridge Unsteady Flow Symposium proceedings which has now been published: Proceedings of the Cambridge Unsteady Flow Symposium 2024 I am currently focused on Urban Air Mobility Vehicle modelling and Geothermal Energy.
 I have recently investigated installed jet engine aeroacoustics using LES, solving challenges such as the use of the Ffowcs Williams-Hawkings method for complex geometry installed ultra-high bypass ratio jets under flight conditions.
 Previously I have pioneered engine-airframe coupling where an engine with bypass duct internal geometry generates resolved turbulence and is coupled to a jet-pylon-wing-flap geometry.
 To reveal noise generation mechanisms I am developing parallel analytical tools for 3D unsteady datasets.
 Prior to this I investigated application of LES to gasturbine zones.
 Flows studied included internal cooling, labyrinth seals and LPT/HPT blades.
 This investigation defined where LES is suitable and affordable relative to rig testing.
 It also provided a flow categorisation and framework for performing LES in industry, identifying future challenges.During my PhD, I studied conjugate heat transfer for an array of heated cubes and convective heat transfer within ribbed ducts and within large electronics system enclosures.
 For these I tested a wide range of linear and non-linear RANS models, linear and mixed non-linear LES sub-grid scale models, hybrid LES-RANS and high-order central and upwind spatial discretisations.
 Aerospace MSc Course Director ME5681 Aerospace MSc group design projects (module leader and supervisor) ME3621 Applied Fluid Dynamics and CFD ME2619 Aerodynamics ME2555 Industrial Work Placement (CEng, IMechE MPDS mentor) ME5500 Mechanical/Aerospace/Automotive Engineering MSc dissertation supervision ME3620 Mechanical/Aerospace/Automotive Engineering final year dissertation supervision BE1707 Statics and Dynamics

 Members